Welcome to Fiji! You will arrive into Nadi and start your adventure!

 After your four-hour boat ride back to the mainland enjoy some of Fiji’s best pizza before heading back to the Eco-Lodge to prepare for the next leg of your journey.
 Get a shower and a good night’s sleep before you set off to explore the mainland the next morning!

-In the afternoon you will have a discussion exploring sustainable ecotourism practices and begin to understand the pressures of limited resources on an island.
-You will examine the various industries on the Pacific Harbour coast and learn about different initiatives companies are taking to make more positive environmental impacts.
-In the evening enjoy a meal at the hotel and prepare for another day of adventure.
+Your last two days will be spent on Leleuvia Island, just off the coast from Fiji’s capital, Suva.
+Between snorkel trips and lessons on traditional Fijian sailing techniques, you will have discussions exploring sustainable ecotourism practices and begin to understand the pressures of limited resources on an island.
+You will examine the various industries on the Eastern coast and learn about different initiatives companies are taking to make more positive environmental impacts.

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.